Mahak Jain

-Mahak Jain (born 24 June 2001) is an inactive Indian tennis player.
+Mahak Jain (born 24 June 2001) is an Indian former professional tennis player.
+She plays college tennis for the Georgia Tech Yellow Jackets.

 Mahak has a career-high singles ranking by the Women's Tennis Association (WTA) of 511, achieved on 18 February 2019.
-She also has a career-high doubles ranking of world No. 820, reached on 14 January 2019.
+Over her career, she won two singles titles and one doubles title on the ITF Women's Circuit.
+Her last match on the circuit was in December 2019.

 On the ITF Junior Circuit, Mahak has a career-high combined ranking of 29, achieved on 5 June 2017.

 Mahak made her Fed Cup debut for India in 2019.
+It has been her sole match in Fed Cup competitions.